mostjs-community/most-test/README.md

 npm install --save-dev most-test
 ```

-Most.js is a peer dependency.
-Obviously you'll need to make sure it's installed too.

 ## Stream Runner

 Testing a stream using the virtual timer is very straightforward.
 Simply import the `run` function from `most-test` and use it instead of `stream.observe`.
 Call `tick()` or `tick(interval)` to advance time forward by either 1 millisecond (default) or a custom interval.
 The function returns a promise containing a summary of the events that occurred during that time interval.
 To advance time again, simply call `tick(interval?)` again, returning the promise so that it resolves as the next step in the promise chain.